 Below are the seven main references: 2915 / 2998 / 105002 / 105003 / 105012 / 145012 /145022

 Since I first wrote this site, interest, and therefore prices, have risen.
 This in turns brings out the worst in people, as they try to sell altered watches as original, and generally poor watches as interesting.
 I hope that the information you learn here will help you avoid bad sellers.

-Here we shall concern ourselves with watches manufactured before 1978, which was the last year Omega stamped the year of manufacture inside the caseback.
-It is also the period that produces the most interesting and attractive looking pieces, along with the widest variation in values.
+Here we shall concern ourselves with watches manufactured before 1978, which was the last year Omega stamped the year of manufacture inside the case back.
+It is also the period that produces (for me!) the most interesting and attractive looking pieces, along with the widest variation in values.
 Post 78 watches are perfectly good watches but unlikely to vary in value or appearance, for the near future.
 (Note as of 2023 – I am seeing increased interest in all Tritium Speedmasters, up to the change to Superluminova in 1992)